jrmeyerhofer/LITA2017/Lesson_6/README.md

 var locSpace = html.indexOf('CENy8b',locURL);
 var localURL = html.substring(locURL+17,locSpace-9)
 ```
 This is a perfect example why scraping a website is an inexact science!
-With the URL, we write out the data and image into the sheet.<br />
+With the URL, we write out the data and image into the sheet.<br /><br />
 9. **Excersize (15 min):** Get the image url from http://www.worldcat.org/title/little-life-a-novel/oclc/886672369.
-Some tips: Find a unique tag or string before and after the image url.
-Google Dev Tools can help find or select HTML elements.
-For the previous ISBNs we used the dev tools to find the image url:<br /><br />
+Some tips: Google Dev Tools can help find or select HTML elements.
+Find a unique tag or string before and after the image url.
+For example, in the previous steps, we used the dev tools to find the image url:<br /><br />
 ![Image of isbn](isbn.png)<br /><br />
-Then looked for a unique string before and after the image URL:
+Then looked for a unique string before and after the image URL:<br /><br />
 ![Image of tags](tags.png)